Anya Taylor-Joy: Early life

 Taylor-Joy initially trained in dance, studying ballet until the age of 15.
-At age 17, she was scouted as a model by Storm Management founder Sarah Doukas, while walking her dog outside Harrods department store in Knightsbridge, London.
+At age 17, she was scouted as a model by Storm Management founder Sarah Doukas, while walking her dog outside Harrods department store in Knightsbridge.
 She signed with the agency on the condition that acting remain her first passion and pursuit.
-During a modelling shoot promoting the television series Downton Abbey, which she had almost rejected because she was studying for her GCSE examinations, Taylor-Joy was noticed by the Downton Abbey actor Allen Leech while running errands for the crew and while reciting the Seamus Heaney poem "Digging" for a forthcoming screentest.
+During a modelling shoot promoting the television series Downton Abbey, which she had almost rejected because she was studying for her GCSE examinations, Taylor-Joy was noticed by Allen Leech, an actor on Downton Abbey while running errands for the crew and while reciting the Seamus Heaney poem "Digging" for a forthcoming screentest.
 He later introduced her to his agent, with whom she signed as an actress.

 Career

-2013–2019: Early work and breakthrough
+2013–2019: Early work and recognition

 Taylor-Joy made her acting debut in the 2014 fantasy comedy-horror Vampire Academy, but her scenes as a background "Feeder Girl" were dropped from the final cut.
-She made her television debut as Philippa Collins-Davidson in an episode of the detective drama series Endeavour, followed by a multi-episode arc in the 2015 fantasy-adventure drama series Atlantis.
-That same year, she starred in The Witch, a period horror film directed by Robert Eggers, which tells the story of a Puritan family that encounters forces of evil in the woods beyond their New England farm.
+Her television debut was portraying Philippa Collins-Davidson in an episode of the detective drama series Endeavour.
+That was followed by a multi-episode arc in Atlantis, a 2015 fantasty-adventure drama series.
+Also in 2015, she starred in The Witch, a period horror film directed by Robert Eggers, about a Puritan family which encounters forces of evil in the woods near their New England farm.
 It premiered at the 2015 Sundance Film Festival to critical acclaim.
 The role was her breakthrough.
 Anthony Lane of The New Yorker called Taylor-Joy "remarkable in the role, her wide-eyed innocence entwined with a thread of cunning—proof either of her quick wits, scarcely unusual in a clever and curious girl, or of some fell purpose."
 She won the Gotham Independent Film Award for Breakthrough Actor and the Empire Award for Best Female Newcomer.